THZoria/MangaPlanner/README.md

 pip install -r requirements.txt
 ```

-To run the script you need to perform :
+To run the for discord script

 Full version :

 ```sh